 While electricity prices are currently at historic lows, the current oversupply won't last forever.

-As Alberta’s economy continues to stabilize, we’re taking action to protect families, farms and businesses from electricity price volatility by implementing four-year ceiling on power prices.
+As Alberta’s economy continues to stabilize, we’re taking action to protect families, farms and businesses from electricity price volatility by implementing a four-year cap on power prices.

-The price ceiling, which comes into effect June 2017, will ensure that Albertans pay no more than 6.8 cents per kilowatt hour for electricity - the same as current long-term retail prices.
+Proposed legislation, Bill 16: An Act to Cap Electricity Rates, would make the cap law as of June 1, 2017.
+If passed, the price cap will ensure Albertans pay no more than 6.8 cents per kilowatt hour for electricity - the same as current long-term retail prices.

-The price ceiling applies to the Regulated Rate Option (RRO) for electricity.
-From June 2017 to June 2021, consumers on the RRO plan (the majority of Albertans) will pay the market rate or the government's ceiling rate, whichever is lower.
+The price cap applies to the Regulated Rate Option (RRO) for electricity.
+From June 2017 to June 2021, consumers on the RRO plan (the majority of Albertans) will pay the market rate or the government's cap rate, whichever is lower.

 Table 1: Regulated electricity rate volatility in Alberta